Ocean 3d Ocean Evaluation (EN4)

 Caveats

-• The figure displays global means, which may obscure opposing regional drifts (e.g., Atlantic vs. Pacific).
+- The figure shows global means, which may mask strong compensating regional biases (e.g., Atlantic vs. Pacific).

 Salinity Hovmoller (EN4-ref anomaly)